Luigi Malerba: The memory

-An amusing writer, Malerba was a curious man—curious about language, history, customs, plots, and the coincidences of life.
+Malerba was a curious man—curious about language, history, customs, plots, and the coincidences of life.
 Unsurprisingly, he ventured into novels, linguistic essays, screenplays for cinema and television, and children's literature.

 Umberto Eco said about him: "Many have associated Malerba with post-modern authors, but this classification is inaccurate.
 The author of What Is This Buzzing, Do You Hear It Too? always behaves in a maliciously ironic way, employing subterfuges and ambiguities"."
 He was one of the most important exponents of the Italian literary movement called Neoavanguardia, along with Balestrini, Sanguineti, and Manganelli.

 Paolo Mauri wrote about him: "Malerba operated within the Neoavanguardia: he liked the idea of turning old narratives upside down and pursuing new, experimental solutions.
 With his novels The Serpent and What Is This Buzzing, Do You Hear It Too?, he began to play on the thread of paradox, where investigations lead to nothing, heroes are born from the writer's mind and made to live on the page only to reveal an unexpected trick and a new, absolutely original language.
 From novel to novel, he would then continue, constantly renewing his themes and style."